 The good news is that Safe Sanctuaries does not have to be a complicated program.
 For some smaller churches without active children and youth ministries, the policy may fit onto a single page.
 For larger churches, in many cases creating or updating a Safe Sanctuaries policy is as simple as putting on paper what you're already doing.

-Safe Sanctuaries should not be the job of any one person in a congregation (including the pastor), but should involve a team.
+Regardless of which policy option a church chooses, Safe Sanctuaries should not be the job of any one person in a congregation (including the pastor), but should involve a team.
 This helps to ensure that the entire congregation is represented in the policy, and can bring valuable insights to the process of developing the policy.
 People to consider including on this team may include:

 This list is not all-inclusive, nor will all of these individuals be on each team.
 Rather, these are suggestions for the types of people you might want to consider including.